Architecture That Earned Its Scars

 REST API Architecture

-The InTouch REST API is not a wrapper around an internal interface — it is the interface.
-The same API that powers the InTouch web UI is available to external integrations, ensuring complete feature parity.
+The InTouch REST API isn't a wrapper around an internal interface — it is the interface.
+The same API that drives the web UI drives every external integration.
+Full feature parity, no second-class door.

 Endpoints